Lego The Powerpuff Girls

-Lego The Powerpuff Girls (stylized as LEGO The Powerpuff Girls) is a discontinued Lego theme based on the Cartoon Network television series of the same name created by Craig McCracken.
+Lego The Powerpuff Girls is a discontinued Lego theme based on the Cartoon Network television series of the same name created by Craig McCracken.
 It was licensed from Cartoon Network.
 Before the launch of the Lego The Powerpuff Girls theme, two packs were released for the Lego Dimensions toys-to-life video game in 2017.
 The theme was introduced in August 2018 and was discontinued by the end of 2019.

 Overview

 Lego The Powerpuff Girls was based on The Powerpuff Girls television show.
 The product line focuses on The Powerpuff Girls features Blossom, Bubbles, and Buttercup, three superheroes whose purpose is to reduce crime in between living a normal childhood.
-Lego The Powerpuff Girls aimed to recreate the main characters in Lego form, including Princess Morbucks, Octi, Donny the Unicorn, Mojo Jojo, Blossom, Bubbles, and Buttercup.
+The theme aimed to recreate the main characters in Lego form, including Princess Morbucks, Octi, Donny the Unicorn, Mojo Jojo, Blossom, Bubbles, and Buttercup.

 Development

 Prior to the theme's official launch, The Powerpuff Girls was included in the Lego crossover video game, Lego Dimensions, with two packs being released in 2017.
-Lego The Powerpuff Girls was inspired by 2016 TV series The Powerpuff Girls.
+The Lego theme was inspired by 2016 TV series The Powerpuff Girls.
 The Lego construction toy range was based on the TV series and developed in collaboration with Cartoon Network Enterprises.
 The construction sets were designed to recreate the story and characters of the TV series in Lego form.